 Get this when you book through us:

-A Como Shambhala aromatherapy gift and daily fruit basket.
-Stay five nights or more and you'll get a bottle of champagne on arrival, too; stay seven nights or more and sunset fishing will be included
+An aromatherapy gift and daily fruit basket; plus (for stays of five nights or more) a bottle of champagne and (for stays of seven nights or more) sunset fishing

 Noon; check-outs up to 6pm are charged at 50 per cent; later, check-outs incur the full room cost.
 Earliest check-in, 2pm.
 A guest lounge is available for those leaving late or arriving early.